Crazy Fun Things to Do in Japan I Can’t Stop Talking About (+ itinerary!)

 You can find pachinko all over Japan, from smoky, small village pachinko shops to large arcades in downtown Osaka.

-We didn’t really understand the hype, but we also didn’t really know what we were doing… Regardless, it’s one of those “Japanese experiences” that you can’t really have anywhere else!
+We didn’t really understand the hype, but we also didn’t really know what we were doing… Regardless, it’s one of those “only-in-Japan experiences” that you can’t really have anywhere else!

 Pachinko instructions:

-- Turn the round lever, which shoots out small metal balls.
+2. Turn the round lever, which shoots out small metal balls.
 The further you turn the handle, the stronger the balls will shoot.
-Start by just barely turning the lever until you get a feel for it, and keep it turned so balls continue to shoot.
+Start by just barely turning the lever until you get a feel for it.
+Keep it turned so balls continue to shoot.

 If you have an affinity for Japanese culture, you might like the idea of dressing up in a yukata or kimono for a day.